rubyworks/indexer/README.md

 ### [Metadata Sources](#sources)

 Indexer is capable of generating a canonical `.index` file from a variety of sources.
-Being so flexible, exactly how a developer descides to store a project's metadata is a largely a matter of taste.
+Being so flexible, exactly how a developer decides to store a project's metadata is a largely a matter of taste.
 But in general there are four overall
 approaches: